Drop an image here or click to browse

 For quick sketches, pixel art, or playful icons, the freehand drawing canvas gives you a 512×512 pixel workspace with adjustable brush size and color.
 An eraser tool lets you correct mistakes, and the clear button resets the canvas.
 Drawing mode is particularly fun for creating retro-style pixel-art favicons: set the brush size to a large value, pick bold colors, and stamp out a simple geometric design.
 The results scale down beautifully to 16×16 pixels because the chunky shapes survive the reduction without losing detail.

 Every creation mode shares the same shape and background controls.
-You can set a solid background color or enable transparency (ideal for icons that need to blend with any tab or home-screen wallpaper).
+You can set a solid background color or enable transparency ( icons that blend with any tab or home-screen wallpaper).
 The shape selector lets you choose square, rounded, or circle.
 Rounded corners use the border-radius value you specify, giving you precise control over how much rounding to apply - from a subtle softening at 16 pixels to a full stadium shape at 256 pixels.
-Circle mode clips the output to a perfect circle, which is the standard for Android adaptive icons and many modern design systems.
+Circle mode clips the output to a circle, which is the standard for Android adaptive icons and many modern design systems.

 After generating your favicons, the tool provides a complete HTML snippet that you can paste into the <head> of your website.
 It includes <link> tags for the standard favicon, the Apple touch icon, and the larger PWA sizes.
 If you are using a web app manifest, you can reference the 192×192 and 512×512 PNGs in your manifest.json file as well.
 Having all the markup pre-written saves you from hunting through documentation every time you set up a new project.